 What Is Tinea Pedis?
 Can You Prevent It?

 Tinea is a fungal infection of the skin.
-The foot condition is common because it is easy to spread compared to other afflictions.
-Athletes are especially vulnerable - I have seen so many come to me with tinea pedis.
+This foot condition is common because it is easy to spread.
+Athletes are especially vulnerable as the dark, warm, moist in-shoe environment is the perfect breeding ground for a fungal infection.
 But there are ways to curb the spread of athlete's foot and I am going to share some tips that help with tinea pedis prevention and treatment.

 What does tinea pedis look like?

 There are three types of fungal skin infections that occur on the feet.
-Only one of them appears Two of them can appear as blisters.
+Only two of them can appear as blisters.

 1. Interdigital tinea pedis